 Where other films give stories of outlaws and their crimes, ‘Ain’t Them Bodies Saints‘ offers a story about the tangible consequences of crime.

 Bob and Ruth (Casey Affleck and Rooney Mara, simply amazing) are outlaws and they don’t apologize for that.
 After a robbery gone wrong, Bob and Ruth are left surrounded by police in an old country farm house.
 Their partner Freddy lies dead on the floor and Ruth has just shot (not fatally) a cop.
 Bob takes the blame and goes to prison.
 And Ruth, pregnant with their daughter, goes free.

-When we pick up the story years later Ruth is raising her young daughter Sylvie.
+When we pick up the story years later Ruth is now raising her young daughter Sylvie alone.
 When one day Patrick (a beautifully sweet Ben Foster), the cop that Ruth shot, drops by and tells them that Bob has escaped from prison.